eebutler/canopy_SAI/README.md

 # canopy_SAI

-This repository contains the scripts and output needed to reproduce the analysis in Butler, et al. submitted to Geophysical Research Letters Nov.
-2019
+This repository contains the scripts and output needed to reproduce the analysis in Butler, et al. submitted to Journal of Advances in Earth Systems Jul.
+2020